Harry Pollitt: Pre-World War II and the Great Purge

 Pollitt made clear in his public statements his loyalties to the Soviet Union and to CPSU General Secretary Joseph Stalin.
-He was a defender of the Moscow Trials, in which Stalin murdered or otherwise disposed of his political and military opponents.
+He was a defender of the Moscow Trials, in which Stalin had his political and military opponents executed or otherwise disposed of.
 In the Daily Worker of 12 March 1938 Pollitt told the world that "the trials in Moscow represent a new triumph in the history of progress".
 The article was illustrated by a photograph of Stalin with Nikolai Yezhov, whose likeness would be retouched out of the photograph following his 1940 fall from favour and subsequent execution.

 In 1934 Pollitt and Tom Mann, then-treasurer of the National Unemployed Workers' Movement (NUWM), were summonsed on charges of sedition in relation to speeches they gave in Trealaw and Ferndale in Wales.
 Pollitt and Mann were both acquitted of all charges by Swansea assizes.
 The arrests took place on the eve of a meeting in Bermondsey which Mann and Pollitt were due to attend that was to be the culmination of the 1934 Hunger March.

 Pollitt travelled again to Moscow in 1935.
 Whilst there he was invited to make a broadcast on the BBC radio programme The Citizen and His Government, commenting on the difference between the UK and the USSR.
 However, the invitation was withdrawn after opposition from the Foreign Office.
 He would not appear on BBC radio until the 1945 election.

 When Pollitt's personal friend Rose Cohen, to whom he had proposed marriage on a number of occasions, was put on trial in Moscow in 1937 during Stalin's Great Purge, the CPGB opposed efforts by the British government to get Cohen released, describing her arrest as an internal affair of the Soviet Union.
 Pollitt privately tried to intervene on her behalf, but by the time he did so she had already been shot.
 Pollitt placed himself at risk by questioning Cohen's arrest in this fashion, as Béla Kun had, under torture, identified him as a "Trotskyist" and "British spy", though Osip Piatnitsky had refused to confirm these accusations when arrested by the NKVD in 1937.
 Twenty years after Cohen's death, Pollitt requested information from Moscow about whether she was still alive, stating, untruthfully, that there was press interest in Britain about her whereabouts.

 In contrast to Pollitt's concern over Rose Cohen, when CPGB member Freda Utley tried to get Pollitt to intercede with Moscow on behalf of her Russian husband, who was arrested and died in a labour camp in 1938, Pollitt refused.
-Pollitt also failed to intervene to help George Fles and his wife, Arcadi Berdichevsky and his wife, nor a number of other British communists who were arrested by the NKVD and tortured, shot, or imprisoned in the Gulag during Stalin's purge.
+Pollitt also failed to intervene to help George Fles and his wife, Arcadi Berdichevsky and his wife, and a number of other British communists who were arrested by the NKVD and tortured, shot, or imprisoned in the Gulag during Stalin's purge.

 Pollitt defied Moscow by opposing the introduction of conscription in Britain when it was introduced in 1939.
 Pollitt's opposition to conscription led to protests from the French Communist Party, which had supported conscription in France.